 Create a new practise gadget in your side bar so you can try some of the following codes out and see what happens.
 If you put the coding in wrong, don’t worry.
 Either it won’t show up at all or you’ll just have little – / = . / symbols floating around your side bar until you delete it.
 You really can’t go wrong with practising 🙂

-I always tend to upload my images to PostImage to get the direct link for my html codes.
-I’m a little bit trusting, as the site can go down at any time and leave me with broken images everywhere, but I just can’t be bothered paying for image hosting when a site can host them for me for free 🙂
+Before I had a self-hosted WordPress blog which allowed me to upload images to my own hosting, I would upload my images to PostImage to get the direct link for my html codes.
+I was a little bit trusting, as the site can go down at any time and leave me with broken images everywhere, but I just couldn’t be bothered paying for image hosting when a site can host them for me for free 🙂

 Upload your image to PostImage, Tinypic or Photobucket and grab the ‘direct link’ provided.
 Then simply paste it into this code: